juliakernel/MIYORA/docs/api/api-reference.md

 This API route is used to retrieve and update client-side information through server-side operations.
 Since the application cannot directly update or retrieve data from the server side, these operations involve writing and reading data from static files that are continuously updated.

-The primary purpose of this route is to utilize the data written to files for operations performed in the /api/mediaHandler and /api/amicaHandler routes.
+The primary purpose of this route is to utilize the data written to files for operations performed in the /api/mediaHandler and /api/MIYORAHandler routes.

 ### File Paths

 1. **`config.json`**

    - **Path**: `src/features/externalAPI/dataHandlerStorage/config.json`
    - **Description**: Contains the configuration data used throughout the application.
-This file is read and updated dynamically by the API.
+This file is read and updated dynMIYORAlly by the API.

 2. **`subconscious.json`**